vikraj66/fluxengine/README.md

 9. **Static File Serving**:
    - The `StaticMiddleware` middleware can be used to serve static files from a directory.
-   - Static file serving is handled directly within `fluxengine` without the need for external frameworks.
+   - Static file serving is handled directly within `wayofnode` without the need for external frameworks.

 10. **Comprehensive App**:
-    - The comprehensive app example combines all the features of `fluxengine` to create a robust server-side application.
+    - The comprehensive app example combines all the features of `wayofnode` to create a robust server-side application.
     - The app uses custom error handling, logging, middleware, controllers, and configuration to provide a complete solution.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License.